akshit-c/titanic_explorer/README.md

 python main.py
 ```

-## Deploying to Streamlit Cloud
+## Deployment

-You can deploy the frontend of this application to [Streamlit Cloud](https://streamlit.io/cloud) for free.
-This allows others to access your application without having to run it locally.
+### Streamlit Cloud Deployment

-### Prerequisites
+The TailorTalk application can be deployed to Streamlit Cloud for easy access without requiring users to set up the environment locally.

-1. A GitHub account
+#### Prerequisites

-2. Your code pushed to a GitHub repository
+- A GitHub account
-3. A Streamlit Cloud account (free)
+- Your code pushed to a GitHub repository
-4. A publicly accessible backend API (optional, see notes below)
+- A Streamlit Cloud account (sign up at https://streamlit.io/cloud)

-### Deployment Steps
+#### Deployment Steps

 1. Push your code to GitHub if you haven't already:
    ```bash